handsontable/handsontable/handsontable/README.md

 <br>
 <br>

-Created and maintained by [Handsoncode](https://handsontable.com/team) 👋
+Created and maintained by the [Handsontable Team](https://handsontable.com/team) 👋

+---

+© 2012 - 2024 Handsoncode